Yousef-Essam/VANET-planning-with-Graph-theory/README.md

 1-) "AssetFunctions" which contains complementary functions used to implement the different algorithms used in the simulation.<br>
 2-) "TopologyControl" which contains the Topology Control Algorithms Functions.<br>
 3-) "Maps" which contains the different maps to be tested.<br>
-4-) "Skel2Graph3D" which is an open-source toolbox used in the image processing of the maps.<br><br>
+4-) "Skel2Graph3D" which is an open-source toolbox used in the image processing of the maps.<br>

-More features are to be added in the next versions including creating a GUI (Graphical User Interface), to enable user-friendly interactions with the simulation environment.<br>
-Stay Tuned :)